 - Contrast leadership models, skills, and needs

-- Demonstrate knowledge of the current global economy as it relates to the HR profession and its functions
+- Navigate the current global economy and how it relates to HR

-- Understand, contrast, and utilize best practices within domestic and global HR markets
+- Leverage best practices within domestic and global HR markets

 MPS in Strategic Human Resource Management with a concentration in Global Human Resources requires completion of 48 credit hours (12 courses)Professional Foundation Courses - 12 qtr. hrs

 Professional Foundations courses help students to understand the scope of activity, historical development, future direction and trends, and typical types and roles of organizations that operate within a career field.

 Concentration Courses - 16 qtr. hrs (Choose 4)